ireservations/baanreserveren-graphql-api/README.md

 - Authentication is simple HTTP Basic auth with your username & password.
 - See https://graphql.org/learn/serving-over-http/#post-request for the structure of every request.

+**Play around with the browser!** It's brilliant.
+When that works, including using _variables_, use the real API.

 ## Availability

 You can fetch availability in 2 ways: